GarrettLab/INApreliminary/README.md

 ### Vignettes illustrating analyses in Garrett 2021b

+Versions of these vignettes are also included in this depository as pdfs

 V1.
 Identifying key sampling locations for smart surveillance using the smartsurv function.
 (Exp 1 in Garrett 2021b) Link: https://www.garrettlab.com/wp-content/uploads/2020/10/V1-smartsurv-function-Exp-1.pdf

 V2.
 Smaller functions that can create system components for the INAscene function.
 Link: https://www.garrettlab.com/wp-content/uploads/2020/10/V2-components-of-INAscene-function.pdf